vivek2319/mercy/README.md

 A model is prepared through a training process in which it is required to make predictions and is corrected when those predictions are wrong.
 The training process continues until the model achieves a desired level of accuracy on the training data.

+Example problems are classification and regression.

+Example algorithms include Logistic Regression and the Back Propagation Neural Network.